Tensaku

 Tensaku runs on Wayland compositors that implement wlr-layer-shell and wlr-screencopy (Sway, Hyprland, river, Wayfire, etc.).

-Pre-built binaries
+Pre-built binary

 Releases